 The US should maintain the productivity growth advantage it has enjoyed against the rest of the developed world.
 Meanwhile, the US equity market has outsized exposure to surging demand for Al goods and services.
 Nevertheless, we hold a tactical neutral position in the US, for several reasons.
-While the megacap digital names are trading on relatively high valuation multiples, that's less of an issue if they can continue to post outsized profit growth.
-But that will be challenging, given how big these companies already are.
-Notably, the S&P 500 excluding the magnificent 7 also trades on a large P/E premium to the world ex US market.
-While the dollar has recovered somewhat from an oversold position, our sense is that it has scope to decline further over the medium/longer-term.
+While the megacap digital names are trading on relatively high valuation multiples, that's less of an issue if they can continue to strongly expand profits.
+But that will be challenging, not least given how big these companies already are.
+In addition, the S&P 500 excluding the magnificent 7 also trades on a large P/E premium to the world ex US market.
+While the dollar has stabilized from a short-term oversold position, our sense is that it has scope to decline further over the medium/longer-term.
 A weak dollar would weigh on US equity relative performance in common currency terms.
-Finally, Trump trade policies could weigh on US profit margins.
-Some reshoring of manufacturing should result in higher labour costs, and tariffs will boost businesses import costs.
-In addition, consumers outside the US souring on US company products and services could reduce US corporate sales abroad.
-Given operating leverage, this should also weigh on margins.
+Weaker labour force growth due to the Trump administration's immigration clampdown and the potential for tariff-related pain are additional concerns.